Who are Texas Master Gardeners?

-If you answered yes to these questions, the Master Gardener program could be for you.
-Contact your local Extension Office to see if there is a Master Gardener program in your county, not all counties have one.
-If there is a program, obtain an application from the Master Gardener Coordinator at the office.
+If you answered YES to these questions, the Master Gardener program could be for you.
+Contact your local Extension Office to see when the next Master Gardener program begins.

 If accepted into the Master Gardener program in your county, you will attend a Master Gardener training course.
 Classes are taught by Texas Cooperative Extension specialists, agents, and local experts.

 The program offers a minimum of 50 hours of instruction that covers topics including lawn care, ornamental trees and shrubs, insect, disease, and weed management; soils and plant nutrition, vegetable gardening; home fruit production; garden flowers; and water conservation.
 The training is offered at various times during the year at various locations across the state.
 Check with your County Extension office for specific locations, dates, and times.

 In exchange for training, participants are asked to volunteer time to their County Extension program.
 At least 50 hours of volunteer service within one year following the training is required to earn the title of “Texas Master Gardener.”

 The type of service done by Master Gardeners varies according to community needs, and the abilities and interests of the Master Gardeners.
 Some Master Gardeners answer telephone requests for information related to gardening.
 Others staff plant clinics or displays in shopping malls or community centers.
 Master Gardeners may speak to local groups and conduct workshops.
 They may help establish community garden projects, work with 4-H youth, or assist their agent with news or radio releases related to gardening.
 The Master gardener Coordinator in the County Extension office decides how volunteer time can be best utilized.